 The graph and table below present performance of the 1997, 1998, and 1999 cohort members, four years after entering grade 9, in meeting the graduation assessment requirement in mathematics.
 A score of 65 or above on a Regents examination in mathematics is considered passing.
 Only the highest score of each student is counted, regardless of how many times the student took the examination.
 In the graph, students passing approved alternatives to these examinations are counted as scoring in the 65 to 84 range.
 RCT results are not included in the graph.
 In the first table, the numbers of students who met the graduation requirement by passing an approved alternative are listed separately.
 The second table shows the competency test performance of students with disabilities eligible for the safety net who did not score 55 or above on a Regents examination or approved alternative.
 Students who score 55 to 64 on a Regents examination in mathematics may be given credit towards a local high school diploma if allowed by the district board of education.
 The data in these tables and chart show the performance of the cohorts as of June 30th of the fourth year after first entering grade 9.
-Data for the 1999 cohort include all students in cohorts in the district's schools, students continuously enrolled in the district who transferred between schools within the district, and students placed outside the district's schools.
+Data for the 1999 cohort include all students in cohorts in the district's schools, students continuously enrolled in the district who transferred between schools within the district, and students in cohorts in the district but who are the reporting responsibility of the district.
+Data for the 1998 cohort include all students in cohorts in the district's schools.